 In 1830, 146 acres, including most of Cool Spring Preserve, was sold to Thomas Grigg’s Jr. The rest of Cool Spring Preserve was located on a neighboring property to the east, which was owned by the Haines’, a quaker family.
 On February 5, 1869, siblings Edward, Alvinia and Mary sold one acre of land to a freed slave, Susan B. Thornton, for $1.
 Mrs. Thornton’s cottage still stands on Cool Spring Preserve.

 Between this time and 1998, the property was used as a dairy farm and named Cool Spring Farm.
 Later it was sold to Jefferson Orchards who used the land to grow peaches and nectarines.
 During this time, existing buildings fell into disrepair and the fruit crops eventually failed.

 In 1998, Cool Spring Farm was purchased and underwent a three-year renovation to bring life back to the buildings and property.
 In 2008, the adjoining 12 acres including Mrs. Thornton’s cottage were purchased and CraftWorks at Cool Spring, a non-profit designed to connect art with nature was established.

 Cool Spring Preserve is named after Cool Spring Farm.
 It was donated to the Potomac Valley Audubon Society by CraftWorks in 2016.

 The property is the location of PVAS’s main office and also includes our nature center.
-The main building is West Virginia’s most energy efficient commercial space.
+The main building is one of West Virginia’s most energy efficient commercial spaces.
 We have 1.7 miles of easy, mowed walking trails, a natural amphitheater, an outdoor classroom, a gazebo and a campfire circle.
 The preserve is used for summer camps, children’s programs and adult workshops.